prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 It's better to wait and buy better parts than to impulse buy low end parts that won't do you any good.

+### Gaming from your Bed?

+If you'll be using your PC while in bed, be sure to get a comfortable mattress.
+It's common for gamers who sit or lay down in bed for long periods of time to have back issues, so get the right mattress for a [gamer is important](https://www.sleepsources.com/mattresses/gamers/){: target="_blank"}.

+Common issues for gamers who don't have proper mattresses include [lower back pain](https://www.geek.com/games/how-gamers-can-relieve-lower-back-pain-1704986){: target="_blank"}.

 ![Ergonomic Computer Setup](/img/infographic/ergonomic-computer-setup.png)

 **[Contact me](/contact/) about using this infographic on your website!**